 Space communications engineering management systems and procedures are put in place to administer the activities that are performed in the implementation and operation of the space communication system.
 Management includes the planning, scheduling, and supervision of the activities to be performed, as well as configuration control and quality assurance of all of the products of space communications engineering.

-Communications engineering management is a continuous activity that extends throughout the project.
+Communications engineering management is a continuous activity that extends throughout the project life cycle.

+The goals and activities to be performed for the communications engineering management are described in ECSS-E-ST-10 clauses 5.1 and 5.6 and in ECSS-E-HB-10.

 Requirement engineering

 The requirement engineering phase of space communication systems engineering involves the capture of requirements specific to the space communications system.